 For example, a vessel might be exempted for HAZMAT, port call information and security but not for waste.
-It should also be noted that in the latter example, the required information for waste (including ship particulars and port call information) should be provided even if it is exempted for Port call notification.
+In this case the required information for waste (including ship particulars and port call information) should be provided even if it is exempted for Port call notification.
 Furthermore, Member States are encouraged to put in place national or local procedures for assessing, granting, controlling and revoking exemptions.